albhasan/mapAccuracy/README.md

 ## Use

 The package take as inputs a confusion matrix resulting from a classification and the are of each class in a reference map.
+The following example was introduced by Pontus Olofsson in one of his videos.

 ```R
 library(mapAccuracy)